This page is sponsored by:

 Perry Mason, 1957-1966 CBS TV series.
 Hopper portrayed Paul Drake.
 Also starring in the series were Raymond Burr and Barbara Hale

-william hopper links
+william hopper trailers now showing

 Back to Brian's Drive-In Theater